Erin N. Bush

 Graduate Certificate: Women & Gender Studies

-Other Research & Teaching: U.S. since 1865; history of crime & punishment
+Additional Research & Teaching: U.S. since 1865; history of crime & punishment, women’s history

 MA, U.S. History & New Media, George Mason University (2005)